Center of the universe: The nonexistence of a center of the Universe

 In 1917, Heber Doust Curtis observed a nova within what then was called the "Andromeda Nebula".
 Searching the photographic record, 11 more novae were discovered.
 Curtis noticed that novas in Andromeda were drastically fainter than novas in the Milky Way.
 Based on this, Curtis was able to estimate that Andromeda was 500,000 light-years away.
 As a result, Curtis became a proponent of the so-called "island Universes" hypothesis, which held that objects previously believed to be spiral nebulae within the Milky Way were actually independent galaxies.

 In 1920, the Great Debate between Harlow Shapley and Curtis took place, concerning the nature of the Milky Way, spiral nebulae, and the dimensions of the Universe.
 To support his claim that the Great Andromeda Nebula (M31) was an external galaxy, Curtis also noted the appearance of dark lanes resembling the dust clouds in this galaxy, as well as the significant Doppler shift.
 In 1922 Ernst Öpik presented an elegant and simple astrophysical method to estimate the distance of M31.
 His result put the Andromeda Nebula far outside this galaxy at a distance of about 450,000 parsec, which is about 1,500,000 ly.
 Edwin Hubble settled the debate about whether other galaxies exist in 1925 when he identified extragalactic Cepheid variable stars for the first time on astronomical photos of M31.
 These were made using the 2.5 metre (100 in) Hooker telescope, and they enabled the distance of Great Andromeda Nebula to be determined.
 His measurement demonstrated conclusively that this feature was not a cluster of stars and gas within this galaxy, but an entirely separate galaxy located a significant distance from the Milky Way.
 This proved the existence of other galaxies.

 Expanding Universe

 Hubble also demonstrated that the redshift of other galaxies is approximately proportional to their distance from Earth (Hubble's law).
 This raised the appearance of this galaxy being in the center of an expanding Universe, however, Hubble rejected the findings philosophically:

-The redshift observations of Hubble, in which galaxies appear to be moving away from us at a rate proportional to their distance from us, are now understood to be a result of the metric expansion of space.
-This is the increase of the distance between two distant parts of the Universe with time, and is an intrinsic expansion whereby the scale of space itself changes.
-As Hubble theorized, all observers anywhere in the Universe will observe a similar effect.
+The redshift observations of Hubble, in which galaxies appear to be moving away from us at a rate proportional to their distance from us, are now understood to be associated with the expansion of the universe.
+All observers anywhere in the Universe will observe the same effect.